Skip to main content

 If nothing happens:

-• If you are using your own custom player controller system, you might want to go to the next page where we guide you on how to setup your own player game object.
+• If you're using your own custom player controller, see the next page for guidance on setting up your own player game object.